liuzq2002/Adguard-Home-For-Magisk-Mod/README.en.md

 1. No need to worry about apps detecting that a VPN is active
 2. No need to worry about disconnections in the background
 ## 📖 Tutorial – Read Before Use
-- Disable or uninstall other ad-blocking modules, proxy tools, accessibility services, VPN ad blockers, browser ad blockers, ZN-Audit-Patch, Zygisk-Sui, etc.
+- Disable or uninstall other ad-blocking modules, proxy tools, accessibility services, VPN ad blockers, browser ad blockers, etc.
 - If the ad cannot be blocked, clear all data for the app and try again.
 - Magisk users: Click the gear icon next to the module to access the Web UI manager
 - If using Clash Meta, disable system proxy in Network settings (tested and working)